Other City Sustainability Initiatives

 Long-term and new residents alike are familiar with certain insects that also call Winnipeg home.
 From mosquitoes, to forest tent caterpillars, elm bark beetles and others, the City of Winnipeg strives to develop and implement sustainable strategies to handle them.
 To learn more about the City's insect control program and how it continues to be based on an environmentally mindful practices and policy, please visit their website.

 Learn more about the City of Winnipeg Pesticide Management By-law.

 Community gardens can transform empty lots into green, living spaces.
-For more information on the locations of City Allotment Gardens and how to rent a plot, please visit their website.
+Visit Allotment and Community Gardens for more information on locations and how to rent a plot.

 Parks and open spaces have benefits for quality of life, community health and well-being.
 Please visit their website for more information on this as well park amenities, wildlife, natural areas, and urban wildlife.

 The Urban Forestry Branch is responsible for all aspects of modern 'urban forestry', including tree inventories, tree planting, watering and fertilizing, pruning, Dutch Elm Disease control, removal operations, public relations and education, and other administrative functions.

 Living Prairie Museum

 Located at 2795 Ness Avenue, The Living Prairie Museum is a 12 hectare (30-acre) tall grass prairie preserve.
 Set aside in 1968, this preserve is home to over 160 species of prairie plants and a great array of prairie wildlife